Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels

 One of the shortcomings of Pregel's vertex centric approach is the message load imbalance caused by few vertices that communicate more messages than others.
-To address the shortcomings, Pregel+ \cite{pregel_plus} proposes two techniques, vertex-mirroring and request-respond paradigm.
-High degree vertices are mirrored on several machines to reduce the number of messages exchanged.
-The request-respond paradigm allows a vertex to query another vertex for data.
-All requests from a machine to the same target are merged into one request.
+To address the shortcomings, Pregel+ \cite{pregel_plus} proposes two techniques, vertex-mirroring and request-respond paradigm where high degree vertices are mirrored, and all requests from a machine to the same target are merged into one request.
 Pregel+ is shown to outperform other distributed memory frameworks including GPS \cite{gps} and Powergraph \cite{powergraph}.
-An experimental evaluation to compare various graph frameworks (across different algorithm categories, graph characteristics, etc.) notes that there is no single system that has superior performance in all cases \cite{pregel_comparison}.
+An experimental evaluation that compares various graph frameworks (across different algorithm categories, graph characteristics, etc.) notes that there is no single system that has superior performance in all cases \cite{pregel_comparison}.

 Panja et al. propose MND-MST to compute MST on heterogeneous systems that house both CPU and GPU compute capabilities \cite{mnd-mst}.
-We discuss Pregel+ and MND-MST in Section \ref{sec:pregel_mnd}.
+They partition the input graph across multiple nodes and devices and compute local MSTs in parallel using Boruvka's algorithm.
+They employ a 1D partitioning scheme to balance the number of edges across computing units.
+They present results for both CPU-only and multi-device (CPU-GPU) systems.
+Their results are shown to outperform Pregel+.
+We qualitatively compare Pregel+ and MND-MST to our MSF implementation in Section \ref{sec:pregel_mnd}.